iiasa/message_doc/source/message_globiom/overview/spatial.rst

    Map of 11 MESSAGE regions.

-The country definitions of the 11 MESSAGE regions are described in the table below.
+The country definitions of the 11 MESSAGE regions are described in the table below (:numref:`tab-reg`).

+.. _tab-reg:
 .. table::

    Listing of 11 MESSAGE regions including their country definitions.